 Carissa Klopoushak has made a name for herself as a curious, creative, and versatile violinist.
 A charismatic and engaging performer, Carissa's playing has been described as the complete package of sensitive musicianship and effortless technique.
 Carissa proudly joined Canada’s National Arts Centre Orchestra in September 2014, after having performed with the group for a number of years.
 Her debut recording with Philip Chiu, SOUNDWORLDS, was released in November 2016.

 Carissa considers all of Canada to be her home.
 She has toured the country extensively, performing recitals for Debut Atlantic and as the winner of the 2009 Eckhardt-Grammatté National Music Competition with Canadian pianist Philip Chiu.
-Carissa has been featured at Ottawa Chamberfest, Montreal Chamber Music Festivals, and Toronto Summer Music.
+Carissa has been featured at Ottawa Chamberfest, Montreal Chamber Music Festival, and Toronto Summer Music.
 Carissa is a passionate collaborator, performing with many chamber groups including the newly-formed Ironwood Quartet.
 She spent much of 2014 performing with the Australian Chamber Orchestra, whom she joined for a series of tours and recordings, including a residency at The Banff Centre.

 Carissa grew up in the beautiful prairie city of Saskatoon, Saskatchewan.
 Still active in the prairie music scene today, Carissa is an Artistic Director of the Ritornello Chamber Music Festival, an annual event that aims to provide Saskatchewan audiences the opportunity to hear innovative concerts performed by young, engaging Canadian musicians who are currently pursuing professional careers across the country and around the globe.